founderlab/redux-request-middleware/readme.md

+## This repo has moved to the [Frameworkstein repository](https://github.com/founderlab/frameworkstein/redux-request-middleware)

 # Request middleware for Redux

 Works like redux promise middleware.
 Resolves request objects from superagent or BackboneORM models.
 Can work with anything with a similar callback style api.